emmanuel-mfum/Profile-Card-Component/README.md

 This project required basic understanding of HTML, CSS and Bootstrap, espcially the grid layout system and containers

 My work can be seen here : https://emmanuel-mfum.github.io/Profile-Card-Component/

+The link to the challenge can be found here : https://www.frontendmentor.io/challenges/profile-card-component-cfArpWshJ